TheAcharya/MarkerData-Website/docs/troubleshooting.md

 ![Failed to complete upload](/assets/md-failed-to-complete-upload.png)

-When the **Marker Data** displays a `Failed to complete upload` error, it may be attributed to various underlying causes.
+When **Marker Data** displays a `Failed to complete upload` error, it may be attributed to various underlying causes.
+If you are utilising a firewall application such as Little Snitch, please ensure that outgoing connections to **Marker Data** are permitted.

 ### Notion